The LDBC Graphalytics Benchmark: Job

 \section{Job}

-A graph-processing job is the process of executing a graph algorithm (see \sref{sec:definition_algorithms}) on a graph dataset (see \sref{sec:definition_datasets}).
+A graph-processing job is the process of executing a graph algorithm (see \autoref{sec:definition_algorithms}) on a graph dataset (see \autoref{sec:definition_datasets}).
 This section discusses the description of a graph-processing job, the underlying operations constituting a graph processing job, and the metrics used to measure the job performance.